-g) pad mounted installations shall be in accordance with Specification 41.1. meet the requirements of the supply authority.
+g) pad mounted installations shall be in accordance with Specification 41.1.

-f) h) CMS-type service systems shall not have more than four subdivisions services of the service extending from a transformer pole.
+f) h) CMS-type service shall not have more than four subdivisions services of the service extending from a transformer pole.

 Rule 75-904 Description of Change: Revised Rule 75-904 to allow other methods to install a transfer device.
 Submitted by: CM system working group